Exceptional staff supporting unique people.

 Steven worked in the UK Banking sector mainly in the areas of financial planning and corporate development.

-Co-Founder of WSPLD in 1962, Chair of Fundraising and retired Marketing Communications consultant.
+Co-Founder of WSPLD in 1962 and retired Marketing Communications consultant.
 Also active in improving services for older adults in Barnet.

 Michael is a qualified barrister and a solicitor and has many years experience working in both private practice and in- house in the financial services industry.